Grandmillennial Living Room: A Guide to Timeless Charm

 This isn't about filling your grandmillennial style living room with any old thing.
 It’s about thoughtful selection.
 Each piece should have a story, a sense of history.
 An inherited chest, a flea market find, or a piece from a local antique shop—these are the anchors.

-Look for pieces with beautiful patinas: a mahogany console table, a small inlaid side table, or a vintage étagère.
-We've seen this work best when these items are interspersed with more contemporary pieces, preventing the room from feeling like a museum.
+Look for pieces with beautiful patinas: a mahogany console table, a small inlaid side table, or a vintage étagère. when these items are interspersed with more contemporary pieces, preventing the room from feeling like a museum.
 It’s about preservation over imposition.

 Forget the stark, light woods.
 A grandmillennial living room embraces the richness of darker wood tones.
 Think mahogany, cherry, or a deep walnut.
 These woods ground the space, providing a classic backdrop for softer elements.